tonikelope/coronapoker/docs/SECURITY.md

 ### 2.4 Deterministic shuffle

 The permutation each peer applies is generated with **AES-256-CTR** seeded by a per-hand key, then converted to a Fisher-Yates shuffle using **rejection sampling** to eliminate modulo bias ([`CryptoSRA.java`](../src/main/java/com/tonikelope/coronapoker/CryptoSRA.java) — `shuffleDeck`, with the unbiased index draw in `DeterministicStream.getUnbiasedInt`).
 The seed is fresh per hand, so reordering carries no information across hands.

+### 2.5 Verifiable dealing — closing the blinded-decryption oracle

+An SRA cascade has a subtle, devastating weakness if de-locks are unauthenticated: the host can use any peer as a **blinded-decryption oracle**.

+**The attack.** The host holds a peer's single-locked pocket point `P = k·G_card` (broadcast as `POCKET_CARDS`).
+It picks a random blinding scalar `r`, sends the peer `r·P` (relabelled as another slot, fresh tag) and asks it to "unlock".
+The peer applies `k⁻¹` → `r·G_card`, which is **not** a genesis card (it is blinded), so a genesis-only check passes and the peer returns it.
+The host multiplies by `r⁻¹` and recovers `G_card` — the hole card.
+Multiplicative blinding slips straight past a genesis-only check.

+**The fix — chained de-locking with DLEQ proofs.** Each peer commits, per hand, to `K = k·B` for both its pocket and community scalars; these commitments travel in the `MEGAPACKET` and are **bound into `H_0`** (HAND_V2, §5.2).
+When a peer strips its lock it publishes, alongside the result, a Chaum-Pedersen **DLEQ proof** that it used exactly its committed `k` ([`Dleq.java`](../src/main/java/com/tonikelope/coronapoker/crypto/Dleq.java), [`VerifiableUnlock.java`](../src/main/java/com/tonikelope/coronapoker/crypto/VerifiableUnlock.java)).
+De-locks form a **chain** that must start at the committed `MEGAPACKET` point and where every link carries a valid proof under a committed key ([`DealChain.java`](../src/main/java/com/tonikelope/coronapoker/crypto/DealChain.java)).

+A blinded `r·P` cannot anchor: the chain would not start at the committed bytes, and **nobody committed the factor `r`**, so no valid proof exists — the peer refuses.
+The host can only ask peers to de-lock points that provably descend from the committed deck, i.e. the legitimate dealing.

+Two further guards close the back doors found while hardening this:

+- **Self-strip guard (pockets).** A peer reads `megapacket[offsetBase]` *locally by index* and never de-locks a point inside its own pocket slot `[mySlot·2, mySlot·2+1]`, so a host that decouples the labelled `peerIdx` from the stripped point cannot make a peer reveal its own cards.
+- **GATE 6 (community).** After a community de-lock, a residual that resolves to a genesis card is extraction (the host presented the "all-locks-but-mine" chain to make us reveal the board early) → refused.
+With the binding making blinding impossible, this genesis-check can no longer be evaded.

+The legacy unauthenticated batch path (`REQ_SRA_UNLOCK_BATCH`) is now **obsolete and refused for every phase**, so the oracle cannot be reached through the old door either.

+**Residual (rotation / "exiter").** The dual-lock *rotation* (step 2 of §2.2) is the one de-lock not yet under the verifiable chain — it precedes any committed anchor.
+It is mitigated by **anti-replay** (one rotation per cascade): abusing it forces a corrupted board, i.e. a self-delating misdeal.
+The full fix (a verifiable rotation anchored to a signed pre-rotation deck — the `RotationChain` engine is built and tested) is deferred as not worth the cost; see §9.

 ---